dr-lab/CarND-Functional-Safety-Project/README.md

 - [Software Requirements And Architecture](./05_SoftwareRequirementsAndArchitecture_LaneAssistance.pdf)

 **Note:**
 Since the [Hazard Analysis and Risk Assessment](./02_HazardAnalysisAndRiskAssessment.pdf) original Number(Apple iWork) file has a very wide table, when export to pdf, table been divided into two pages.
-So when you check the pdf, for the second part of the columns ("Hazardous Event Classification" and "Determination of ASIL and Safety Goals"), please check the second page.
+So for the second part of the columns ("Hazardous Event Classification" and "Determination of ASIL and Safety Goals"), please check the second page.